 “Our hearts broke that day, and we still grieve her loss.
 We hope that by reminding parents to think about car safety and by providing them with simple tips, others may be spared the heartache we have known.”

 Develop a routine to prevent tragedy.
-When you request a Sophie's KISS lanyard, we will send suggested tips on how to prevent your child from being left in the car – even when your child is asleep in the back seat; even on your busiest morning.
-We’ll also send tips for keeping your child safe and secure as a passenger in the back seat of car.
+We offer suggested tips on how to prevent your child from being left in the car – even when your child is asleep in the back seat; even on your busiest morning.